 Preserving the Past for the Future

 Glendale Heritage Preservation was founded by Doreen Gove and other concerned Glendale citizens when they became aware that there were no safeguards to local property development.
 GHP was started in 1974 and immediately began the process of mapping the village and cataloging existing buildings.
 These efforts and more led to the Glendale Historic District being listed in the National Register of Historic Places by the U.S. Department of the Interior in 1976.
 The following year, the district was designated a National Historic Landmark.
 A plaque in the village square attests to this fact.
 GHP is headquarters at the old CH&D railroad depot (1880) which serves as museum, gift shop, and archive storage facility as well as a meeting place for the organization.
-As a non-profit corporation, GHP is funded by membership dues, the annual pancake breakfast fund raiser, and by occasional bequests and grants.
+As a non-profit corporation, GHP is funded by membership dues and by occasional bequests and grants.

 A Little About Glendale